imad24/ml_microservice/{{cookiecutter.project_name}}/README.md

 Project Organization
 ------------
-    ├── controllers        <- The Flask wrapper for the web REST API │   ├── app.py         <- The main Flask application file (to use in dev environement)
-    │   ├── server.py      <- The production ready WGSI server (to use in production environement) ├── data
+    ├── webApi        <- The Flask wrapper for the web REST API │   ├── controllers    <- controllers files including the main app.py │   ├── server.py      <- The production ready WGSI server (to use in production environement) ├── data
     │   ├── external       <- Data from third party sources.